Groups Acting Acylindrically on Trees

 The assumption that any action on a tree is simplicial and without inversion is easy to guarantee, so we will assume from now on that all actions on trees are by simplicial isometry and without inversion.

+As in \cite[Section~I.5.4]{stilwell2002trees}, an action on a tree will give rise to a \emph{quotient graph of groups decomposition $(T/G, \mathfrak{G}$)} of $G$, where the vertex or edge group of a vertex or edge of $T/G$ is defined to have the isomorphism type of the stabiliser of any preimage of that vertex or edge in $T$, and the edge monomorphisms are defined similarly.

-The following Lemma allows us to remove any ambiguity as to the definition of an elliptic action in the context of simplicial trees.
-This lemma is a restating of Proposition~I.2.10 of \cite{stilwell2002trees} and its corollary, which we include without proof. \begin{lemma} Let $G$ be a group acting on a tree $T$.
-Then the action of $G$ on $T$ has bounded orbits if and only if there exists some point $x\in T$ fixed by the action of $G$ on $T$. \end{lemma}
+The following lemma is a restating of \cite[Proposition~I.2.10]{stilwell2002trees} and its corollary which allows us to remove any ambiguity as to the definition of an elliptic action in the context of simplicial trees and which we include without proof. \begin{lemma} Let $G$ be a group acting on a tree $T$.
+Then the following conditions are equivalent: \begin{enumerate} \item The $G$-orbit of at least one point $x\in T$ is bounded in $T$; \item The $G$-orbit of every point in $x\in T$ is bounded in $T$; and \item There exists some point $x\in T$ fixed by the action of $G$ on $T$. \end{enumerate} \end{lemma}

-We make the following definition. \begin{definition} Let $G$ be a group acting on a tree $T$.
+We use this to make the following definition. \begin{definition} Let $G$ be a group acting on a tree $T$.
 We say that $G$ is acting \emph{elliptically}, or that $G$ is \emph{elliptic}, if the action of $G$ on $T$ has a fixed point.

 We say that a subgroup $H\leq G$ acts \emph{elliptically} on $T$, or that $H$ is an \emph{elliptic} subgroup, if the induced action of $H$ on $T$ is elliptic.
 Similarly, we say that an element $g\in G$ acts \emph{elliptically} on $T$, or that $g$ is an \emph{elliptic} element, if $\langle g\rangle\leq G$ is an elliptic subgroup. \end{definition}